Doctoral Dissertations – Supervised

 Sarah Spengeman, Ph.D.
 (2014) “Saint Augustine and Hannah Arendt on Love of the World: An Investigation into Arendt’s Reliance on and Refutation of Augustinian Philosophy” now at NGO, Washington, D.C.

 Michelle Kundmueller, Ph.D.
 (2014) “Politics and the Flight from Honor: Homer and the Human Good” now at Christopher Newport University.

 Ryan Anderson, Ph.D.
 (2014) “Neither Liberal Nor Libertarian: A Natural Law Approach to Social Justice and Economic Rights” Heritage Foundation.

 Robert L’Arrivee, Ph.D.
-(2015) “The Roots of Islamic Political Philosophy: A Comparative Study of Al-Farabi’s Virtuous City and Political Regime” Colgate University.
+(2015) “The Roots of Islamic Political Philosophy: A Comparative Study of Al-Farabi’s Virtuous City and Political Regime” is now at Furman University.

 Nathan Sawatzky, Ph.D.
 (2016) “Building Cities, Turning Souls: Necessity in the “City in Speech” of Plato’s Republic” (Postdoctoral fellow at the University of California at Berkeley.